Natural Remedies for Bipolar Disorder

 According to research, contemplative and spiritual practices may have remarkable benefits to your emotional and physical health.
 These types of practices can vary dramatically and the more that they are tailored to you, the better they will serve you.
 Here are some ideas for contemplative practices that have been shown to offer benefits to your health: Meditation, prayer, yoga, journaling, and attending services with a spiritual community.
 Read the book Resilience: The Science of Mastering Life’s Greatest Challenges by Dr. Steven Southwick to learn more about how spirituality can help you overcome trauma and live a life on purpose, with purpose.

-At your first visit, Dr. Cain will make sure you are accurately diagnosed.
-There are other conditions that have symptoms that overlap with bipolar disorder, for example: post traumatic stress disorder, trauma and borderline personality disorder.
+At your first visit, Dr. Cain, ND MA will make sure you are accurately diagnosed.
+There are other conditions that have symptoms that overlap with bipolar disorder, for example, post-traumatic stress disorder, trauma, and borderline personality disorder.
 Having an accurate diagnosis can help you find the right treatment.

-Dr. Cain seeks to get to the root cause of your symptoms.
-At your initial visit she will look at your records and may order laboratory work to rule out other potential causes of your symptoms.
-At the end of your first visit or at your second visit Dr. Cain will prescribe you a homeopathic natural remedy for bipolar disorder.
-Homeopathic medicines are a natural medicine that are safe, effective and approved by the FDA for the treatment of many illnesses.
+Dr. Cain, ND MA seeks to get to the root cause of your symptoms.
+At your initial visit, she will look at your records and may order laboratory work to rule out other potential causes of your symptoms.
+At the end of your first visit or at your second visit Dr. Cain, ND MA will prescribe you a homeopathic natural remedy for bipolar disorder.
+Homeopathic medicines are natural medicines that are safe, effective, and approved by the FDA for the treatment of many illnesses.
 Homeopathic medicines will not interact with your prescription drugs and they can work fast.
 Your homeopathic prescription may consist of natural mood stabilizers for bipolar disorder as well as remedies that counteract the root causes of your mood disorders.

-Homeopathy can be incredibly effective in helping patients lower the doses of their medications, and Dr. Cain has even successfully helped many patients completely wean off their medications.
+Homeopathy can be incredibly effective in helping clients lower the doses of their medications, and Dr. Cain, ND MA has even successfully helped many clients completely wean off their medications.